mlanza/logseq-style-carousel/README.md

 Define one or more (one is unusual, two typical) styles per `button` with the following properties:
 * `tooltip` — Text description of the button's the current effect.
 * `char` — A character code (maps to an icon in Logseq's built-in tabler-icons) to represent the button when this style is active.
+* `status` — A machine-friendly name for the current status.
+As one cycles through statuses this status will be etched into the `body` element.
 * `style` — Selector and styling rules or @import rule.
 * `hits` — CSS selector for determining if hits exist on the page.